shahadat15/Data_insight_Code_Challange/README.md

 5. Feature_4.py

 ### process_log.py
-This file mainly load the raw data, process and clean it, and finally save it into a dataframe.
-It is easier to analysis if the data could be saved into a dataframe.
+This file mainly load the raw data, pre-process it, and finally save it into a dataframe.
+It is easier to do further analysis if the data is converted into a dataframe.
-Therefore, in this stage the data preprocessing is conducted.
-Later for each feature extraction different funtion are called which are stored in different files.
+This code call other function (saved in other files) to extract the Features.

 ### Feature_1.py
 This file contains the code to list the top 10 most active hosts/IP addresses that have accessed the site.
 The code has following steps: